Get 80% off your plan for your first 3 months*

 Key takeaways

-- Distinguish your value proposition from your mission statement and tagline — it should focus specifically on the concrete benefit your product or service delivers to customers, not why your company exists or a catchy phrase that captures your brand personality.
+• A value proposition is different from a mission statement, tagline, or elevator pitch.
+It focuses on the specific benefit your product or service delivers to customers, not why your company exists or a catchy phrase that captures your brand.

-- Treat your value proposition as a living statement — display it consistently across your website, marketing materials, and internal documents, and revisit it whenever your market shifts, new competitors appear, or your offering changes.
+• Treat your value proposition as a living statement.
+Display it consistently across your website, marketing materials, and pitch decks, and revisit it whenever your market shifts or your offering changes.

 What is a value proposition?